Chapter 1 – MURDER

 “Morning, Mista Bentley,” Leroy called out with a broad smile.
 “She’s all ready fer ya.”

-After a quick check of Jim's paperwork, Leroy handed over the ignition token.
+After a quick check of Jim’s paperwork, Leroy handed over the ignition token.
+“Don’t forget me at Christmas now,” he added with a wink.

 The BMW’s silent cabin made Jim think of his own 2002 Chevy Cavalier.
 It was still gathering dust in a Manhattan garage.
 He hadn’t touched it since moving to the city.
 What was the point?
 Most bank employees relied on subways and taxis; many didn’t even have licenses.
 But Jim liked driving, even if opportunities were rare these days.